TECH7Fox/sip-hass-card/README.md

  * Browser_mod installed and working on your HA.
  * Some time :)

+Go to https://github.com/TECH7Fox/HA-SIP/wiki/Setup-FreePBX to see how to setup FreePBX for this card.

 ## Installation
 Download using **HACS**
  1. Go to HACS